Code-Institute-Submissions/ucd-milestoneproject/README.md

 ### Acknowledgements
 I received inspiration for this project from the website of [Father John Misty](https://fatherjohnmisty.com/) and [Vampire Weekend](https://www.vampireweekend.com/).
 I received tips on snippets of code through CSS Tricks https://css-tricks.com/ and W3Schools https://www.w3schools.com/.

-I would like to thank my mentor Guido Cecilio for his help throughout the project.
+I would like to thank my mentor Guido Cecilio for his help and guidance throughout the project.
 I would also like to thank my mam for helping me test the responsiveness of the website.

 [Link to Deployed Website](https://melbiggs.github.io/ucd-milestoneproject/)